Home | Morning Starters | Year 6 | Nature's Builders

 Did You Know?

+The Great Barrier Reef is the world’s largest coral reef system.
+It is located in the Coral Sea off the coast of Australia.
 A coral reef is a massive structure of limestone (calcium carbonate) created by colonies of animals called coral polyps.
 A coral polyp is like an upside-down jellyfish that grows within a stony cup.
 A healthy coral reef is a colourful underwater city that serves as a habitat for a large variety of marine life.

 Word Challenge